shivasiddharth/GassistPi/README.md

 3. Rename it to assistant--->assistant.json

 4. Using the one-line installer for installing Google Assistant and Snowboy dependencies
-**Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero users use the "gassist-installer-pi-zero.sh" installer**
+**Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero users use the "gassist-installer-pi-zero.sh" installer.
+Snowboy installer is common for both**
 	4.1 Make the installers Executable
 	```
 	sudo chmod +x /home/pi/GassistPi/scripts/gassist-installer-pi3.sh